-One of the best feelings when driving the Mark I Audi TT is when you are accelerating and it is pulling boost.
-You get that torque that just comes on and you get pulled back into your seat.
-But sometimes when you run into boost issues, you’ll immediately notice that suddenly you just don’t have the same kind of torque like you used to.
+When I’m driving my Audi TT, I love the feeling when I’m accelerating and you feel the boost, which pulls you back into your seat.
+Whenever you run into boost issues, you’ll immediately notice that suddenly you just don’t have the same kind of torque like you used to have.
 It feels like you’re driving your TT as if it didn’t have a turbocharger.

 If you notice any boost issues on your car, the first thing you probably want to do is to pull the diagnostic trouble codes (DTCs) on your TT.
-When I starting experiencing boost issues, I would get an intermittent code P1548: Boost Pressure Regulation Valve (N75): Open Circuit.
-Sometimes I would have no code, sometimes I’d get this code.
+When I started experiencing boost issues, I got an intermittent DTC code P1548: Boost Pressure Regulation Valve (N75): Open Circuit.
+Sometimes there would be no code and sometimes I’d get this code.

 If you get a P1548 DTC code on your Audi TT, you may want to look at troubleshooting your N75 valve or even replacing it outright.
-In my experience, the cost of a replacement N75 valve is not much and so it makes a lot of sense to just replace it.
-I say this because sometimes even testing the N75 valve will show that it is still working, but it may still be causing your P1548 code and be the contributer to your boost issues.
+In my experience, the cost of a replacement N75 valve is not much so it may be worth it to just replace it outright.
+I say this because even testing the N75 valve may show that it is working, but it may still be cause your P1548 code and be the contributer to your boost issues.

 Turbo Pressure Control Solenoid (N75 Valve)

 The Turbo Pressure Control Solenoid (also more commonly referred to as the N75 valve) is an electronic vacuum solenoid whose main purpose is to control boost.
 It has three connections: to the charge pipe, to the wastegate actuator, and to the intake hose bleed line.
-This part should fit 2000-2006 Audi TT’s, but double check when you buy to make sure the specific part fits your specific vehicle.
+The part should fit 2000-2006 Audi TT’s, but double check when you buy to make sure this specific part fits your vehicle.

 URO Parts 06A906283E Turbo Pressure Control Solenoid Valve